corb555/YMLEditor/docs/readme.md

 ```
 - SITES.@HOME - If '@' is present, that key will be looked up and replace by its contents (SITES.C in this example)
 - SITES.B - You can access sub hierarchies by using "." to separate keys (Boston in this example)
+- TIP - The regex for Tips highlights entries that aren't simply 1 or 2 digits.

 ### Sample YAML file